motazabdou/time_square/README.md

 * Github - used to host repository.
 * Heroku - used to deploy.
 * Figma - used for creation of mockups.
-* Am I Responsive - used for testing purposes as well as creating the image to display the web pages on different devices.
+* Google Chrome DevTools - used for testing purposes as well as creating the image to display the web pages on different devices.
 * Google Chrome DevTools - used for testing and debugging.
 * PageSpeed insights - used for testing the loading speed of the site.
 * Lighthouse Audit - used to test whether the site meets the standards expected.